remaro-network/risk-averse_planning/README.md

 To see instruction go into planGeneration folder

 ### planEvaluation
-To see instruction go into planGeneration folder
+To see instruction go into planEvaluation folder

 #### Planner